Motivate students to elaborate their thoughts with descriptive language using these engaging descriptive writing prompts.

 10. Describe your favorite season.
 How does this time of year make you feel?
 What activities do you enjoy participating in during this season?

-For support, teach students how to respond to descriptive writing prompts.
+For support, teach students how to respond well to descriptive writing prompts.

-If you liked these descriptive writing prompts, you’ll love our collection of writing prompts for kids of all ages.
+If you liked these descriptive writing prompts, you’ll love our collection of writing prompts.